By 2020, the IoT market will generate around $1.7 trillion.

-Currently, the wearable market is dominated by gadgets which are for the wrist, followed by clothing and earwear.
-If we talk about the wearable shipments in 2018, it stood at $122.6 million and by 2022, it will reach $190.4 million.
+Currently, the wearable market is dominated by gadgets that are for the wrist, followed by clothing and earwear.
+If we talk about wearable shipments in 2018, it stood at $122.6 million and by 2022, it will reach $190.4 million.

 Some of the best wearables in the market are as follows:

 IoT has extensive scope in the hospitality sector.
 Hotels like Hilton and Marriott have already made use of this excellent technology to enhance the staying experience of their customers.
 Hilton hotel has replaced card-based keys with IoT mobile apps to enter into a room.